A sheaf-theoretic model for SL(2,C) Floer homology: Introduction

 The organization of the paper is as follows.
 In Section~\ref{sec:Varieties} we gather a few facts about representation and character varieties.
 In Section~\ref{sec:Motivation} we introduce the complex Lagrangians $L_0, L_1, L_0^{\#}, L_1^{\#}$, and present in more detail the motivation coming from the Atiyah-Floer conjecture.
 Section~\ref{sec:sheaves} contains a review of Bussi's construction of perverse sheaves associated to complex Lagrangian intersections.
 In Section~\ref{sec:prop} we discuss the behavior of Bussi's perverse sheaf under stabilization, and in Section~\ref{sec:Clean} we study the perverse sheaf in the case where the Lagrangians intersect cleanly.
 In Section~\ref{sec:Invariant} we define our invariants and prove Theorems~\ref{thm:main1} and \ref{thm:framed}.
 Section~\ref{sec:Examples} contains the proofs of Theorems~\ref{thm:main2}, ~\ref{thm:lens} and \ref{thm:Brieskorn}, together with a few other calculations.
 In Section~\ref{sec:Further} we describe further directions for research, and connections to other fields.

-\textbf{Acknowledgements.} We have benefited from discussions with Ian Agol, Hans Boden, Francis Bonahon, Ben Davison, Michael Kapovich, Yank{\i} Lekili, Sam Lewallen, Jake Rasmussen, Rapha\"el Rouquier, Nick Rozenblyum, Pierre Schapira, Paul Seidel, Adam Sikora, Ivan Smith, Edward Witten, and Chris Woodward.
-We are particularly indebted to Dominic Joyce for explaining to us his work, for his suggestions discussed in Section~\ref{sec:PTVV}, and for comments on a previous version of this paper.
+\textbf{Acknowledgements.} We have benefited from discussions with Ian Agol, Hans Boden, Francis Bonahon, Marco Castronovo, Ben Davison, Michael Kapovich, Yank{\i} Lekili, Sam Lewallen, Jake Rasmussen, Rapha\"el Rouquier, Nick Rozenblyum, Pierre Schapira, Paul Seidel, Adam Sikora, Ivan Smith, Edward Witten, and Chris Woodward.
+We are particularly indebted to Dominic Joyce for explaining to us his work.
+We would also like to thank Laurent C\^ot\'e, Ikshu Neithalath, and the referees, for their comments on a previous version of this paper.